osmandapp/docs/content/osmand/map/map-context-menu.md

 ### OSM link

-Via OpenStreetMap link you can go to the OpenStreetMap website to find more information about the pbject: https://www.openstreetmap.org/node or https://www.openstreetmap.org/way
+OpenStreetMap link provides you the access to the OpenStreetMap website to get more information about the object: https://www.openstreetmap.org/node or https://www.openstreetmap.org/way
 ![OSM link](/assets/images/map/context_menu_OSM_link.png)

 ### Online photos